Lotus T127: 2010 season

 At the Singapore Grand Prix, Trulli drove to the pit lane and was pushed by his mechanics into the Lotus garage to retire with a hydraulic issue on lap 28.
 Kovalainen and Buemi made contact in the final sector of the lap, with the latter spinning around in front of the Toro Rosso, who was quick to avoid a head-on collision.
 Kovalainen's car suffered a cracked fuel tank pressure release valve and he limped back to the pit lane, the rear of his Lotus catching fire during the final few turns.
 Kovalainen aborted the pit entry, but did not make it much further as his car was consumed by the fire.
 Kovalainen stopped on the main straight and got out of his car to extinguish the fire himself after members of the Williams team handed him a fire extinguisher.

 At Japan, Kovalainen had a strong race and was the first of the new teams to cross the line, his 12th position helping to consolidate Lotus' tenth position in the championship, with Trulli in 13th.
 Kovalainen finished yet again ahead of the new teams in Korea, with 12th.

 By the end of the season, even though they did not bring any more updates to the car after Britain, it was evident that Lotus was the clear faster of the three new teams.
 Even though they suffered a lot of hydraulic problems, their pace was faster than the Virgin Racing and Hispania Racing cars.

-Livery
+Sponsorship and livery

+The car features the historic green and gold Lotus single-seater colours.
+The "1Malaysia" logo appears on the sides of the bodywork, a reminder of the team's Malaysian origins.
+A Malaysian flag on the engine cover at the Malaysian and Chinese Grands Prix.
 In the first four races, the drivers' overalls were white.
 From the Spanish Grands Prix onwards, drivers’ overalls were green.

+At the European Grand Prix Lotus celebrated the 500th Grand Prix for the brand.
+For this occasion, the team changed the usual decoration of its car, including the number 500 between laurels on both sides of the rear of the car.
+The family of Colin Chapman, the founder of the original Team Lotus, attended this celebration.